Kavithma-Thushal/ChatApplication/README.md

 Functions :-<br/>
 ✅Any client can log into the chat room<br/>
-✅Clients can discuss anything in the chat room
+✅Clients can discuss anything in the chat room<br/>
+✅Clients can send chats<br/>
+✅Clients can send emojis<br/>
+✅Clients can send images

 ### How to use
 * Clone this repo https://github.com/Thushal2001/ChatApplication.git